MedKhem/grobid-dictionaries/README.md

 __The rest of the models__
-The same logic applies respectively for the recognised blocks in the lexical entry by having a specific model for each one of them
+The same logic applies respectively for the recognised blocks in a lexical entry by having a specific model for each one of them

 *N.B*: The current architecture could change at any milestone of the project, as soon as new ideas or technical constraints emerge.